Select Page

 For those who would like to explore details of this book, please consider videos from Fr.
 Mike Schmitz’s “Bible in a Year” program.
 You can find the entire playlist here.

-Enjoy the video, but take a moment to read:
+Enjoy the videos, but take a moment to read an introduction to the Book of Hosea.

 For those who would like to explore details of this book, please consider videos from Fr.
 Mike Schmitz’s “Bible in a Year” program.
 You can find the entire playlist here.